cassiobj/PCM-Python_lib/README.md

 Overview

-PCM-Python is a Python 2.7 extension for Oracle BRM 7.5 (Linux 7.x), provided as a shared object file (PCMPy.so).
+PCM-Python is a Python 2.7 extension for Oracle BRM 7.5, provided as a shared object file (PCMPy.so).
 This extension allows Python applications to interact with the Oracle BRM system efficiently.

 Prerequisites

-1. Python 2.7: Ensure that Python 2.7 is installed on your system.
+- Python 2.7: Ensure that Python 2.7 is installed on your system.
-2. Oracle BRM 7.5 PCM Lib Installed
+- PCM Lib: Ensure that the PCM library from Oracle BRM 7.5 is installed on your system.

 Installation Steps